Management Tip of the Day: On new job sensitivities

 BOSTON Taking on a new job doesn't mean stomping all over the people you are now working with and overriding the existing dynamics without first learning what they are, says Harvard Business Review.

-The Management Tip of the Day offers quick, practical management tips and ideas from Harvard Business Review and HBR.org.
+The Management Tip of the Day offers quick, practical management tips and ideas from Harvard Business Review and HBR.org (http:\\www.hbr.org).
 Any opinions expressed are not endorsed by Reuters.

 "Taking on a new assignment is exciting.
 But it's not easy.
 Here are three common mistakes people make when moving to a new job, and how to avoid them: